Composite Topological Structures in SO(10): breaking via

 This multimonopole configuration may be stable for a suitable choice of parameters (compare with Refs.~\cite{Gardner:1983uu,Vachaspati:1995yp}, where the stability of the $SU(5)$ monopole with magnetic charge five times the Dirac charge is discussed).
 After the breaking of $U(1)_\chi$, its flux is squeezed in five $U(1)_\chi$ $\Z_5$ tubes which can terminate on five $SO(10)$ antimonopoles, thereby forming a starfish-like configuration shown in \Fig{starfishSU5}.
 After the EW breaking, the $U(1)_Y$ flux of the central multimonopole is also squeezed in five $U(1)_Y \Z_5$ tubes which meet the analogous tubes from the antimonopoles (see \Fig{starfish_afterEW_SU5}).

 Next let us consider the case where $SO(10)$ breaks via $SU(5)\times U(1)_\chi$ as in Eq.~(\ref{chichain}).
 For $SU(5)$ unbroken the full $U(1)_Y$ Coulomb flux can be removed from the multimonopole in \Fig{starfishSU5} since $U(1)_Y$ is contractible in $SU(5)$.
-This makes the stability of the central multimonopole much more secure in a range of parameters.
+This makes the stability of the central multimonopole much more secure in a range of parameters since it reduces its energy below the energy of five single monopoles.
 However, after the EW breaking the $U(1)_Y$ $\Z_5$ tubes from the peripheral antimonopoles will be created and terminate on the central multimonopole.
 This requires that the $U(1)_Y$ flux of this monopole is excited again and this may destabilize it leading to its breaking into five monopoles.
 The whole starfish-like configuration may then decay, after the EW breaking, into five dumbbells which finally contract.